atox120/w266_final_project/experiments/README.md

 # Running Full Fine Tuning

 The scripts `run_<task>.sh` scripts found in the 'Full_Fine_Tuning' folder can be used to run Full Fine Tuning.
-The shell scripts are modifications of the PETL scrips used by He et al., but it removes the settings where the PETL parameters are instatiated.
+The shell scripts are modifications of the PETL scrips used by [He et al.](https://github.com/jxhe/unify-parameter-efficient-tuning/tree/master/exps), but it removes the code and settings where the PETL parameters are instatiated.
 It calls a `run_fft.py` script, which is based off the huggingface repository pytorch example for summarization tasks.

 The `run_<task>.sh` should be executed within the repository and in the same directory as the `run_fft.py` and `utilities.py` file, which has some additional metrics used for some tasks.
 The container built using the dockerfile Dockerfile_transformers should be used for this work.